 The purpose of the Living Landscape Laboratory is to demonstrate how nature-friendly landscape design and land care practices can be used to create beautiful, thriving gardens that can feed body and soul while benefiting the Cape’s environment.

 Our garden demonstrate how native species can be integrated into landscapes to support pollinators; how to limit lawns (without missing them); and how to maintain healthy plants without using chemicals.
 We even collect and manage rain water through rain barrels, porous pavement and rain gardens, and, we have a small edible garden to demonstrate organic techniques.

-This spring we will be converting another section of our lawn into plantings of native shrubs and perennials.
-The fledgling little plants and shrubs will need watering and protection against weeds.
+Last spring, we converted another section of our lawn into plantings of native shrubs and perennials.
+The fledgling little plants and shrubs will need watering and protection against weeds in the next growing season.
 If you can offer a couple of hours per week to help make our Living Landscape Laboratory a success, we’d love to hear from you.
 We’ll train you in plant identification, and though gardening knowledge is a plus, the only requirements are interest and the ability to bend, kneel, and lift full watering cans!

 Tasks anticipated include weeding, watering, and helping with composting.
 Tools will be provided, such as a wheelbarrow, hand tools, shovels, etc.